-Includes four subsections that support outcomes where Services shall aim for a restraint and Subsections seclusion free environment, in which people's dignity and mana are maintained. applicable to this section nee environment, in which people's aignity and mana are maintained. service fully attained.
+Includes four subsections that support outcomes where Services shall aim for a restraint and seclusion free environment, in which people's dignity and mana are maintained.

-The service is a restraint-free environment.
+The service is a restraint free environment; restraint has never been used in the service.
 This is supported by the governing body and policies and procedures.
 There were no residents observed to be using restraint at the time of audit.
-A comprehensive assessment, approval and monitoring process, with regular reviews, is in place should restraint use be required in the future.
+A comprehensive assessment, approval and monitoring process, with regular reviews is in place should restraint use be required in the future.